mg931/android-mvp/README.md

 ### Model (Interactor)

-The Interactor layer contains the application's data (the model) and is where business rules are enforced.
+The Interactor layer contains the application's data and is where business rules are enforced.
 It provides the presenter with a set of services via the ProvidedModelOps interface, and hides specific implementation details relating to how data is structured, stored and retrieved.

 # Setup
 ## 1. Provide the gradle dependency